 What do you enjoy doing when you go out truck camping?

-In the photographs I sent in, you can see my double bike carrier.
+In the photographs I sent, you can see my double bike carrier.
 With the double bike carrier loaded with a dirt bike on the outer place, I can still get into the camper.

+I have PVC tubes that fit in the channels to carry two jet skis.
 In July and August, we go jet skiing in Colorado at a local reservoir.

 Why did you choose a truck camper for towing your toys rather than a toy hauler?

 Toy haulers tend to be big and are too much drag if you get into sand, mud, or snow.
 Also you get gasoline fumes in your camping area.
 When you arrive at your campsite, you need to open up the windows and doors to ventilate.
 What if it’s raining or snowing?
 When you put the toys in with your living space, your living space is compromised.

 Towing a small trailer with a truck camper rig gives us more options.
 We want to get an enclosed trailer so the dirt bikes aren’t covered in dust after driving down dirt roads.
 Having our toys enclosed is a better way to go.

 One time I parked my truck camper where the only other people there were backpackers.
 I passed their Subarus four miles down at the sign that said, “Four-wheel drive and high clearance vehicles only”.
 I just put my truck in four-wheel drive low and made sure my jacks were clear of the rocks.

 Tell us about your experience camping in a pop-up in the snow.

 My biggest adventure with truck camping in the snow was on Uncompahgre Ridge in western Colorado.
 It’s the last plateau close to Utah.
 I loaded up my dirt bike with the carrier and went out there.